-I write this of Ethiopia but really I write this for the world.
+I write this next paragraph of Ethiopia but really I write this for the world.
 Just because we might disagree politically or philosophically does not mean we have to disparage each other or bludgeon each other rhetorically.
 What unites us as a people is a lot greater than the current regime in power or the ideologies of the powerful.
 We all have common hopes, common dreams and all of us want a better future for our children.
 I pray this for my nation and the world; please put away antipathy and let love be our music.
-“Black” and “white”, believer versus non-believer, man versus woman, there are endless ways we are made to inflict wounds on each other.
+“Black” and “white”, believer versus non-believer, man versus woman, there are endless ways we inflict wounds on each other.
 If only we saw each other not as labels which don’t describe us but as fellow humans who are all in the struggle together.
 Humanity is one big orchestra; we all have different instruments and different ways we play music, harmony is found when we leverage our unique gifts and find a common music through our differences.

 Just now I met a woman named Angela who is a hairdresser here in Fort Collins.
-She asked me what I was working on and I told her that I’m writing an article about Selamawit Yohannes and the universal connective and healing power of music.
-Angela shared with me a story of how her mother, who was in a horrible car accident in January, has been ailing for a while and has not been too responsive.
-Yesterday, she visited her mom and decided to play John Denver’s album while giving her mom a foot massage.
+She asked me what I was working on and I told her that I’m writing an article about Selamawit Yohannes and the connective and healing power of music.
+Angela shared with me a story of how her mother, who was in a horrible car accident last January, has been ailing for a while and has not been too responsive.
+Yesterday, she visited her mom and decided to play John Denver’s album while giving her a foot massage.
 Her mom instantly became responsive and told Angela that she loved her.
 Angela was tearing up as she told me how she sobbed while hugging her mom.
-Music can heal us all in this way; music can give us peace in the midst of turbulence.
+Music can heal us all in this way; music can give us peace in the midst of tribulation.

 “Music is a higher revelation than all wisdom and philosophy.” ~ Ludwig van Beethoven